 Given that the state will only be providing funding to house up to 10,000 more prisoners, it is likely that many state felons will be granted early release instead of being housed in county jails.
 The early release of these felons will put innocent Californians at greater risk of becoming crime victims.

 In addition, the Governor only gives one year of guaranteed funding for realignment, which is a permanent program.
 There is no guarantee that the Governor and Legislature will provide funding for future years, which could lead to the early release of more inmates.

 Realignment is unnecessary.
 There are other ways to reform the prison system without endangering public safety.
-Assembly Republicans will continue to fight for fiscally responsible reforms to reform the Department of Corrections and reduce wasteful prison spending.
+Republicans will continue to fight for fiscally responsible reforms to reform the Department of Corrections and reduce wasteful prison spending.
 No family should suffer because of the Governor's flawed plan.

 Crime Rates Before and After Realignment